JeffreyBenjaminBrown/hode/docs/ui.md

 (You don't have to wrap "alice" or "bob" or "chris" in quotation marks, because they contain no characters that Hode treats specially.)

-### `M-w`: Copy the results buffer to clipboard
+### `M-w`: Copy the subgraph buffer to clipboard

-This copies everything in the currently-displayed results buffer, even if it does not all fit on the screen.
+This copies everything in the currently-displayed subgraph buffer, even if it does not all fit on the screen.

 ### `M-r`: Replace the command window with this buffer's last successful search

-## Keyboard commands that work from the Buffers buffer
+## Keyboard commands that work from the "select subgraph" buffer

 From the buffer window you can create new buffers and switch between them by moving focus (as described above).
-Once you've moved focus to the buffer you'd like to see, you can switch back to the results buffer with `M-S-r`.
+Once you've moved focus to the buffer you'd like to see, you can switch back to the subgraph buffer with `M-S-r`.

 ### `M-t`: Create new empty top-level buffer